MrDavidFerreira/organizer-config/README.md

-# Organizer - Server Config
+# Organizer - Cloud Config

 Server to provide externalized configuration for Organizer.